-A worship series gives congregations one theme to develop and grow into for four weeks.
+In this day of a variety of digital media streaming services, people are finding themselves to be series-driven.
+They yearn for something they can connect to over a small period of time.
+A worship series does just that; giving congregations one theme to develop and grow into a period of three to six weeks.
 Building momentum from one week to the next, people will plug in and come back expecting to hear more.
 This anticipation will help people in the congregation stay connected and committed to the worshipping community.
 Worship series, if done well, can help your congregation relate the worship experience to friends and neighbors and invite them along because they know what to expect.